-- A- 100-90 %

-- B- 89-80 %

-- C- 79-70 %

-- D- 69-60 %

-- F 59-0 %
+A- 100-90 % B- 89-80 % C- 79-70 % D- 69-60 % F - 59-0 % Format of Assignments: As you will discover, part of the writer's job is to orchestrate how the reader perceives the ideas and opinions presented.
+To that end, meticulous attention needs to be given to the full presentation of papers.

-given 1 to the full presentation of papers.
-All assignments need to conform to MLA standards.
-All assignments should be typed or computer generated papers with all text in Times New Roman, 12 point font.
-All assignments should have 1" margins on the sides, top, and bottom.
-Your name, section number, and date should be in the upper left (or right) hand corner of the first sheet, and your last name with the page number should appear on the top right of any remaining pages.
-Drafts should be clearly labeled as to 1st or final.
-Assignments with multiple pages must be stapled.
-Failure to conform to the above guidelines without prior approval from me may result in a reduction of credit for that assignment.
-Remember also that all electronically-submitted assignments may be processed through Turnitin.Com to verify originality.
+- \Box All assignments need to conform to MLA standards. - □ All assignments should be typed or computer generated papers with all text in Times New Roman, 12 point font. - □ All assignments should have 1" margins on the sides, top, and bottom. - □ Your name, section number, and date should be in the upper left (or right) hand corner of the first sheet, and your last name with the page number should appear on the top right of any remaining pages. - □ Drafts should be clearly labeled as to 1st or final. - □ Assignments with multiple pages must be stapled. - □ Failure to conform to the above guidelines without prior approval from me may result in a reduction of credit for that assignment. - □ Remember also that all electronically-submitted assignments may be processed through Turnitin.Com to verify originality.